Vanderbilt ranked to end year in consecutive seasons for first time in school history

 An exceptional motivator and tireless worker, Franklin exudes an unmatched passion for his program in everything he does.
 In short time, he has completely changed the team's internal culture, as well as its regional and national reputation, through his strong leadership, infectious personality and on-field results.

-A relentless salesman and cheerleader for everything that represents the Star V, Franklin has backed up his words by guiding the Commodores to three straight bowl games and racking up more wins over a three-year span than any Vanderbilt coach since College Football Hall of Famer Dan McGugin.
-He holds an overall record of 23-15 and is one win shy of tying's McGugin's total through his first three years (1904-06).
-In the last 19 games, Franklin is 15-4, a record that is only surpassed in the SEC by Alabama.
+A relentless salesman and cheerleader for everything that represents the Star V, Franklin has backed up his words by guiding the Commodores to three straight bowl games and racking up as many wins over a three-year span as any coach in school history.
+With a 24-15 overall record, only College Football Hall of Famer Dan McGugin (1904-06), has as many wins over a three-year period as Franklin has.
+In the last 20 games, Franklin is 16-4, a record that is only surpassed in the SEC by Alabama.

 In all three seasons under Franklin, the Commodores have accomplished highs not achieved since decades earlier, or ever before.
 And with each, year the accomplishments have only exceeded those from the previous season.
 In 2011, he inherited a team that had finished 2-10 in two consecutive seasons and directed them to an appearance in the Liberty Bowl.
 In 2012, Franklin led the Commodores to nine wins - their most since 1915 -- which included a victory in the Music City Bowl.
-This year, Vanderbilt defeated Florida, Georgia and Tennessee in the same season for the first time ever and again won eight games in the regular season for the second straight year -- a first since the 1920s.
-A win in the bowl game will give Vanderbilt two straight years of nine wins for the first time in school history.
+In 2013, Vanderbilt defeated Florida, Georgia and Tennessee in the same season for the first time ever and again won eight games in the regular season for the second straight year -- a first since the 1920s.
+By defeating Houston in the BBVA Compass Bowl, Vanderbilt won nine games for two straight seasons, something that has never happened in school history.
+Vanderbilt has four seasons of nine wins in its history and two have come under Franklin the last two years.
+In 2012 and 2013, Vanderbilt finished the season ranked in the Associated Press and USA Today Coaches' Polls, marking the first time in school history the Commodores have achieved such a feat in consecutive years.
 His on-the-field accomplishments have been accompanied by three straight years of signing the highest-rated recruiting class in school history and the continuous mentoring of student-athletes who have earned numerous individual and collective academic honors.

 Players and fans alike have gravitated toward Franklin through his energy and love for the program.
 He has developed a fun, energetic and close-knit family atmosphere that current, former and future players desire.
 A staple in the community, Franklin has spent countless hours speaking to local groups and visiting with students on campus.
+No matter where he is, Franklin always makes his presence known, urging fans to Anchor Down and habitually flashing a "VU" sign to the camera.
 If he isn't spreading his message in person, he is doing so through his many radio and television interviews or on Twitter, where his ever-active account, @JamesFranklinVU, has nearly 30,000 followers.

 Always conscious of the platform he has and the surroundings in which he lives, Franklin never passes up an opportunity to assist others through random acts of kindness.
 Whether it is pausing a press conference to hug a grateful bystander, helping Vanderbilt freshmen move into dorms, inviting a cancer patient to attend practices, visiting patients at the Monroe Carell Jr. Children's Hospital, allowing an inspiring 11-year-old boy to lead the team onto the field for homecoming or passing out ice cream during a campus event, Franklin is the first one in line looking to spread goodwill.